 Being an Olympian

-At the time of writing this blog the Olympic games are just entering their second week.
+At the time of writing this blog, the Olympic games, which may be listed on sites such as, are just entering their second week.
 It is hard not to be inspired.

 Whether it is because of an Olympic diver that was given a 5% chance of survival only years ago, or because of a girl from the favelas who has risen above her troubled background to win judo gold in front of her home crowd, or because of the monumental achievements of any one of a number of athletes.

 Obviously, their success takes hard work, enormous self-belief and a lucky turn of the dice in terms of genetics.
 But what can the average Joe learn from how elite athletes train.
 And how can you use this in your own life?

 What are the Olympic competitors made of?

 Only one-millionth of one percent of the total world population competes in the Olympic games.
 So it goes without saying that getting to that level of competition is an absolutely incredible feat.

 Take the most successful Olympian of all time, Michael Phelps.
 He swims for an average of 5 hours a day, and that doesn’t even include the time he spends in the gym.
 And he does that week in week out, all year around.